A man has been arrested in the kidnapping and killing of 4 family members in California. Here's what we know

-Investigators in the kidnapping and deaths of four California family members, including their baby, revealed new details Thursday about the man suspected of abducting them at gunpoint from their business and then allegedly killing them.
+A man arrested in connection with this week's kidnapping and killings of four California family members -- including a baby girl -- used to work for the victims' family business, a sheriff's spokesperson says.

-Jesus Manuel Salgado, 48, was arrested late Thursday on four counts of murder and four counts of kidnapping, Merced County Sheriff's Office spokesperson Alexandra Britton told CNN Thursday evening.
+Jesus Manuel Salgado, 48, was formally arrested late Thursday on four counts of murder and four counts of kidnapping in the case, Merced County sheriff's spokesperson Alexandra Britton said, though Salgado had been detained two days earlier.

-Salgado, who was a former employee at the family's business, was detained as a suspect in the case after his family told law enforcement he admitted to being involved in the kidnapping, according to Britton.

-The arrest comes after 8-month-old Aroohi Dheri, her parents Jasleen Kaur and Jasdeep Singh, and the child's uncle, Amandeep Singh, were kidnapped from the family's trucking business in the central California city of Merced on Monday.
+Authorities say the family members -- 8-month-old Aroohi Dheri, her parents Jasleen Kaur and Jasdeep Singh, and the child's uncle, Amandeep Singh -- were kidnapped from the family's trucking business in the central California city of Merced on Monday, and parts of the kidnapping were captured on surveillance video.

-Two days later, the family's bodies were recovered from an orchard in Merced County after a farmworker alerted authorities to the remains.
+On Wednesday, the bodies of the four were recovered from an orchard in Merced County after a farmworker alerted authorities to the remains.

-As Merced County Sheriff Vern Warnke announced the family's bodies had been found Wednesday evening, he called the killings "completely and totally senseless."
+As Merced County Sheriff Vern Warnke announced the family's bodies had been found Wednesday evening, he said "there's a special place in hell" for the perpetrator.

 "The circumstances around this, when we are able to release everything, should anger the hell out of you," Warnke said.